matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

   conditions, below.
 Room Rules
   These change the behaviour of all messages to a given room.
-The rule_id of a room rule is always the room that it affects.
+The rule_id of a room rule is always the ID of the room that it affects.
 Sender
   These rules configure notification behaviour for messages from a specific, named Matrix user ID.
 The rule_id of Sender rules is always the Matrix user